Keeper Password Manager Review 2023

 Features

-Keeper boasts a solid range of features, but, despite being a premium program, puts a number of these behind paywalls.
+Keeper boasts a solid range of features.
+However, even though it's a premium program, many of these are kept behind paywalls.

-You can keep tabs on the strength of your passwords in Keeper's security center.
+Check the strength of your passwords in Keeper's Security Audit screen.

-Keeper truly excels when it comes to allowing users to personalize autofill settings, far surpassing what its competitors put out there.
-It's possible to configure when Keeper should and should not supply data sets for forms.
-This ability to digitally 'muzzle' the program is a welcome option.
+Keeper truly excels when it comes to custom autofill settings, and far surpasses its competitors.
+Users can specify when Keeper should and should not supply data sets for forms.
+It's nice to be able to digitally 'muzzle' the program.

 Keeper scores thanks to its variety of autofill settings.

-Of course, what matters most is that autofill works reliably.
-During our last review, some websites, such as Reddit, caused problems in this regard.
-Now, automatic login worked even for complicated login forms, such as those that open through a pop-up or are spread across multiple sites.
+Of course, what matters most is how reliable autofill is.
+During our last review, there were some issues with websites, like Reddit.
+This time, automatic login worked even for complicated login forms that open through a pop-up or are spread across multiple sites.

-When clicking on the Keeper icon in a login form, a small window will open displaying all pertinent information about the data set in question as well as autofill options.
+If you click on the Keeper icon in a login form, a small window opens that displays all relevant information about the data set in question as well as autofill options.

 In addition to web logins, Keeper can also store app logins, something not offered by every service.

-Another standard feature that Keeper masters brilliantly is access rights to individual entries.
-You can input the email addresses of those who you want to be able to access specific data sets.
+Another standard feature that Keeper masters is access rights to individual entries.
+Simply input the email addresses of whoever you want to grant access to specific data sets.
 Existing folders cannot be shared with others: For this, you'll need to create shared folders.

-We were also satisfied with the configuration options offered for individual data sets.
-You can create user-defined fields or even secure specific entries with an additional password.
-All the same, there could be more default settings for identities: Other programs provide preset categories for documents such as passports or drivers licenses.
+We were also satisfied with the configuration options for data sets.
+You can create custom fields and secure individual entries with an additional password.
+All the same, there could be more default settings for identities: Other programs provide preset categories for documents like passports or driver's licenses.

-It's possible to freely customize your data sets via the user-defined fields.
+Freely customize your data sets by creating user-defined fields.

 Features